seankarson/docs/index.md

 		<div class='nextstep'>
 	    <h3>Contributors</h3>

-			<p>Project Geode was started as a project in 2002 (as GemFire), and was open sourced in 2015.
-The primary contributors include long standing members of the GemFire engineering team, implementers, and customers with long standing relationships.</p>
+			<p>Development on the code base for Geode was started in 2002 as the commercial product GemFire.
+The open source version of Geode was released in April, 2015.
+Primary commiters include members of the GemFire engineering team, customers, and ASF members.</p>

-			<p>If you'd like to participate in Project Geode, or contribute to the libraries on top of it, learn how to contribute <a href ="https://github.com/gemfire/apache-gemfire-staging/wiki/How-to-Contribute">here.</a></p>
+			<p>If you'd like to participate in Project Geode, learn how to contribute <a href ="http://projectgeode.org/contribute">here.</a></p>
 		</div>
 		<div class='nextstep'>
 	    <h3>Getting Started</h3>